Common Prices

 A few ivory pieces (no more than 3 coins):

-- A simple weapon, like a staff or a hatchet.
+- A simple weapon, like a staff or a knife.

 - A quiver of ammunition.

-- Room and board at a shabby inn for a few nights.
+- A room at a shabby inn for a night.

 - Treasure like a copper ring, a glass bauble, or a bundle of odds and ends.